Manoj-E-S/Manoj-E-S/README.md

 # About Me:
 As a person who values the learning and delivery of atleast one new thing each day, I have worked on various projects that enhance my understanding of technologies (like Machine learning, and the full stack) and the much needed interpersonal skills.<br><br>
-I have worked in Pytorch for building Deep learning and Neural Network models, and in the MEAN stack to build apps on the web.
+I have worked in Pytorch for building Deep learning and Neural Network models, and in the MERN stack to build apps on the web.
 I have also built and collaborated in games as part of fun development cycles :) <br><br>
 For me new technology is a tool.
 I am open to learning and incorporating any new tech that is relevant in delivering value to people through projects/products.
 In the process I adapt critical and creative thinking approaches to ensure optimised workflows and outcomes.<br><br>

 ## I love working on: